I work with leaders across the globe and it’s unanimous… leadership is hard these days!

 I earned a Master of Divinity from Asbury Theological Seminary and a Doctorate in Semiotics and Future Studies at Portland Seminary.
-I’m an author of multiple books in my field, including Deep Roots, Wild Branches: Revitalizing the Church in the Blended Ecology; A Field Guide to Methodist Fresh Expressions; and co-author of Contextual Intelligence: Unlocking the Ancient Secret to Mission on the Front Lines (in press) with Leonard Sweet, and The 21st Century Christian: Following Jesus in Your Everyday Life with Michael Moynagh.
+I’m an author of multiple books in my field, including Deep Roots, Wild Branches: Revitalizing the Church in the Blended Ecology; A Field Guide to Methodist Fresh Expressions; and co-author of Contextual Intelligence: Unlocking the Ancient Secret to Mission on the Front Lines (in press) with Leonard Sweet, and The 21st Century Christian: Following Jesus Where Life Happens with Michael Moynagh.
 My doctoral dissertation is available to download here for free: “Contextual Intelligence: One Intelligence to Serve Them All.”

 Get new content delivered directly to your inbox.

 “Michael is a force of nature.
 He is catalyzing at pace innovative Christian communities among people who do not currently attend church.
 He is a voice of the future.
 You can’t afford to miss what he says!”